dododoyo/dododoyo.github.io/README.md

 ## Credits

-This code was created by [Your Name].
+This code was created by [Dolphin Mulugeta].
 Feel free to use it as a starting point for your own portfolio website.